uwePhillPhelps/IAP-2024/Tutorials/Part 2/13 - Constants and Algorithms II.md

 ## Exercise 1: Code refactoring

-Download the supplied files [Tutorial 13 enums](../../Code%20Exercises/Extra%20Tutorial/enums) and copy them into your project.
-You will be refactoring this project to make use of the topics we discussed in this handout.
+Download the supplied [starting point CPP and H files](../../Code%20Exercises/Extra%20Tutorial/enums) and copy them into your project.
+The supplied code is **deliberately messy** and would strongly benefit from refactoring, cleaning, and tidying using the techniques we have discussed.
+Practice these techniques by cleaning up, tidying, and refactoring the code.

 1. You should make any variables const that are not going to be modified after being initiliased
 2. Replace any arbitrary literals with constants